 - Do gardener's stretching before and after gardening. - Wear shoes that will support your feet and protect them. - Stay sun safe.
-In warmer weather, garden early in the morning and late in the afternoon to avoid high temperatures (ANU 2023). - Stay hydrated as well.
-Especially if moving around and working up a sweat. - Alternate your gardening jobs and limit your time on repetitive tasks.
+In warmer weather, garden early in the morning and late in the afternoon to avoid high temperatures (ANU 2023). - Alternate your gardening jobs and limit your time on repetitive tasks.
 This will help reduce stress on your joints and muscles. - Mix jobs that require bending with standing tasks to avoid stiffness. - Keep a chair and bottle of water nearby (ideally in a shady area) so that you can stop for breaks, even if you don't think you need to.